xcloudx12345/mineboty/README.md

 - - - - - - - - - - - - - - - - - - - - - -

-# command useage of DAY
+# command usage of DAY
 - enter in in game chat "DAY"

-# command useage of NIGHT
+# command usage of NIGHT
 - enter in in game chat "DAY"

-# command useage of NIGHT
+# command usage of NIGHT
 - enter in in game chat "MIDNITGHT"

-# command useage of NIGHT
+# command usage of NIGHT
 - enter in in game chat "NOON"

 # i will update read me soon i am busy -_-